ChainSafe/forest/blockchain/consensus/deleg_cns/README.md

 }
 ```

 Note that it has created the `devnet` directory.
-Forest only accepts networks it recognises, so the `test-config.toml` has `devnet` as the network name, but this has nothing to do with any actual official devnet.
+Forest only accepts networks it recognises, so the `proposer-config.toml` has `devnet` as the network name, but this has nothing to do with any actual official devnet.

 ## Add the private key to a wallet